THE AWAKENING OF DANCE: AN EXERCISE FOR THROWING DANCES

 This exercise can be presented as a durational installation where the audience are exposed to the danger of getting hit by the blindfolded performers.

-Special thanks to everybody participating in the development of this exercises since 2013 in different contexts such as the laboratory at LOTE in Sao Paolo, the workshop at Tatwerk Berlin, the workshop at Teatro Pradillo Madrid, the workshop at Smash Berlin, the residency together with Julia Plawgo and Negroma at Pact Zollverein and the research presentation at DOCK 11 in collaboration with Lisa Stewart, Kiana Rezvani, Cajsa Godeé, Fjóla Gautadóttir, Julia Barrette-Laperrière.
+Special thanks to everybody participating in the development of this exercises since 2013 in different contexts such as the laboratory at LOTE in Sao Paolo, the workshop at Tatwerk Berlin, the workshop at Teatro Pradillo Madrid, the workshop at Smash Berlin, the residency together with Julia Plawgo and Negroma at Pact Zollverein, the research presentation at DOCK 11 in collaboration with Lisa Stewart, Kiana Rezvani, Cajsa Godeé, Fjóla Gautadóttir, Julia Barrette-Laperrière and the collaboration with Feix Ott at Philosophy Unbound.

 Lecture at Notafe Festival, Estonia, July 2014.